andriesfc/result-for-kotlin/README.md

 Furthermore, this library provides a rich set of functions to transform/process either the `Result.Success.value`, or in the case the underlying `Result.Failure.error` value.
 These operations are roughly grouped as follows:

-- Operations which maps from one type of E, or T to another via the family of mapping operators.
+- Operations which maps from one type of error, or value to another type via the family of mapping operators.
 - Operations which retrieves the expected success value (T) via a family of get operations
 - Operations which retrieve the possible error value (E) via a family of get operations.
 - Operations which take/not take an error, or value, based on a supplied predicate.